MangDL/MangDL/docs/README.md

 ## **Important**

 This project is a work in progress.

-[catmanga.org](https://catmanga.org) is down, and has been removed from the lists of providers.

-To be updated, whether it be the latest commits or announcements like the one above, be sure to watch this repository and join the [Discord Support Server](https://discord.gg/JbAtUxGcJZ) for mangDL.

 A package will be released soon as a beta.

+To be updated, be sure to watch this repository and join the [Discord Support Server](https://discord.gg/JbAtUxGcJZ) for mangDL.

 For the terms of usage and legals, visit [LICENSE.md](LICENSE.md) and [TERMS OF USAGE & DISCLAIMER.md](TERMS%20OF%20USAGE%20%26%20DISCLAIMER.md).